my-rds-store/my_study/source/english/how-to-improve-your-listening-skills.rst

 there are also going to be moments when you are not focused on what you're listening to .

-you lose track , you your mind wanders off somewhere else .
+you lose track ,you your mind wanders off somewhere else .

-that's fine , as long as you come back .

-and so let's say for a period of 30 minutes ,

-that i'm in the car listening to something.
+that's fine , as long as you come back , and so let's say for a period of 30 minutes , that i'm in the car listening to something.

-maybe i'm only focused on what i'm listening to , for half that time or i don't know what the number is, because i don't worry about is .
+maybe i'm only focused on what i'm listening to for half that time or i don't know what the number is, because i don't worry about is . but i know it's not a hundred percent of the time.

-but i know it's not a hundred percent of the time. but for whatever percentage of the time.
+but for whatever percentage of the time.
-I'm listening i'm exposing my brain to the language and I'am getting used to the launguage.
+I'm listening i'm **exposing** my brain to the language and I'am getting used to the launguage.

 now one of the thing that's very important is you cannot continue to listen to your target language. and not understand anyting or only uanderstand five percent.

-that is very inefficient in my experience. so if I listen to something obviously at the early stages in the language. i don't understand anything.
+that is very **inefficient** in my **experience**. so if I listen to something
+**obviously** at the **early stages** in the language, i don't understand anything.

 but then i will read it .